A Multivariate Realized GARCH Model: Estimation

-For a particular value of $\theta$ it is straightforward to evaluate the log-likelihood function using a recursive scheme.
-The values for $h_{t}$ and $C_{t}$ are computed with the GARCH equations, then the innovations, $z_{t}$ and $u_{t}$, are computed from the measurement equations, and then one can proceed to compute the quantities for period $t+1$.
-Finally, the likelihood function can be evaluated.
-Maximization methods undertake this computation repeatedly to obtain the maximum likelihood estimates.
-This computation does require starting values for the latent variables, $h_{1}$ and $C_{1}$.
-We recommend simply treating them as unknown parameters (as part of $\theta$), which is a common approach in GARCH models.
-Another approach is to simply fix them to have a particular value, defined by appropriate empirical quantities.
+For a particular value of $\theta$ it is straightforward to evaluate the log-likelihood function.
+The latent variables, $\{h_{t},C_{t}\}$, can be computed recursively.
+Given $h_{t-1}$ and $C_{t-1}$ and the observable $(r_{t},x_{t},y_{t})$, we compute $h_{t}$ and $C_{t}$ with the GARCH equations and infer $z_{t}$ from the return equation, (\ref{eq:return}), and $u_{t}$ from the measurement equations.
+This is repeated for period $t+1$, and so forth, and the likelihood function can be evaluated for the full sample.
+The starting values for the latent variables, $h_{1}$ and $C_{1}$, can be treated as unknown parameters (as part of $\theta$), which we recommend.
+Alternatively, $h_{1}$ and $C_{1}$, can be assigned particular values, which may be based on appropriate empirical quantities.